 Here’s my suggested equity and debt investment allocation by age for real estate crowdfunding.

-Since 2012, RealtyShares in SF and Fundrise in Washington DC have emerged as the leaders in the real estate crowdfunding space.
-I’ve spoken and met with both teams extensively, and I’m bullish on their business prospects over the long term.
-They’ve raised a lot of funds and have done a lot of deals since their respective foundings.
+Since 2012, Fundrise in Washington DC have emerged as the leader in the real estate crowdfunding space.
+They’ve raised a lot of funds and have done a lot of deals since its founding.
+Fundrise is the pioneer in the eREIT space and is also raising an Opportunity Fund to take advantage of new tax laws.

 By way of background, I’ve invested in physical real estate in Honolulu, San Francisco, and Lake Tahoe since the mid-1990s, REITs since the late-1990s, and now real estate crowdfunding since 2016.
 I spent 13 years working in the equities department of Goldman Sachs and Credit Suisse, got my MBA from UC Berkeley, and have been writing about real estate investing online since 2009.